goetzrobin/cradle2careerconsulting/content/pages/home.md

   heading:
     - underlineColor: secondary
       lineBreak: true
-      text: |
+      text: Your Child's Success and
+    - underlineColor: accent
+      lineBreak: false

-        Your Child's Success and Happiness are our Highest Priority!
+      text:  Happiness are our Highest Priority!
   text: >

     Allow us to assist you in any way we can!
 We want to be your teammate, your assistant, your support system and your advocate in establishing and maintaining healthy development and sustainable success for the child you love!